Wendy-Ma/portfolio/books-price/critique-by-design.md

 ## Step 3: User feedback

-Then I showed my sketch to my classmates and asked them to interpret the sketch.
+Then I showed my sketch to two classmates and asked them to interpret the sketch.
 They all said that the trend is clear and they could see the overall trend easily after the change.
 But there are some fields need to be improved.
 1. The color for books price is not pop-out at the first glance.
 2. They still couldn't understand the meaning of the index even if it is indicated by the grey-dotted line.